 At my core, I'm a geographer.
 It's how I fell in love with this whole human-nature connection thing in the first place; a serendipitous find as an undergraduate pre-med transfer.

 I'm now a qualitative researcher by training and came to be so through great collaborations and mentoring, primarily during my tenure as a graduate research assistant in the Children, Youth & Environments Center at CU Boulder.
 Prior to that, I plunked around as an environmental scientist in the Texas hill country.

 Truth be told, I love hearing stories of people's connection to special places, particularly natural places.
-To paraphrase a great book by a really great author, everyone has a rock.
+To paraphrase a great book, everyone has a rock.
 Or a tree.
 Or a patch of grass.
 Or, at least they should.
 And I welcome any opportunity to help share that story of people and their place.